Indoor garden ideas: 16 ways to turn your home into a plant-filled haven

 Although many of us are lucky enough to have an outdoor space to call our own, some of us city folk are, well, lacking in the garden department.
-If that's the case, maybe our garden design ideas have got you pining for some green-fingered action of your own.
+If that's the case, maybe our design ideas have got you pining for some green-fingered action of your own.
 But that's okay – whatever your outside-space situation, nothing can stop you creating a plant-filled sanctuary indoors!
-And even if you've got an outside plot sorted, there's always a reason to welcome more plants into your world.
+And even if you've got an outside plot sorted, there's always a reason to welcome more of the best indoor plants into your world.

 'Plants don't just have to be laid out in garden areas or as patio plants – any environment can benefit from the vibrancy and health benefits of plants,' says the team at Indoor Garden Design.
 'No matter what the environment, plants and plant holders can be styled to suit the aesthetic of your space.'

 So, why not fill your shelves with succulents, string foliage from your ceilings, line your windows with herbs, or grow an actual tree indoors?
 You'll be hooked before you know it.
 Trust us – plants just make everything better!
-Just keep scrolling for a big dose of indoor garden inspiration.

 1. Surround your bathtub with greenery